 - And playing our part in the national effort to thank and celebrate all those working on the frontline of this crisis.”

-The homepage now also includes photos from the couple’s visit to a call center run by the London Ambulance Service last month, where they met with the staff to convey their gratitude for all their hard work amidst the coronavirus outbreak.
+The homepage also included photos from the couple’s visit to a call center run by the London Ambulance Service, where they met with the staff to convey their gratitude for all their hard work amidst the coronavirus outbreak.